linux-test-project/ltp/lib/README.md

 The test cleanup() is also called by the tst\_brk() handler in order to cleanup before exiting the test process, hence it must be able to cope even with partial test setup.
-Usually it suffices to make sure to clean up only resources that already have been set up and to do that in an inverse order that we did in setup().
+Usually it suffices to make sure to clean up only resources that already have been set up and to do that in the reverse order that we did in setup().

 Once the test process exits or leaves the run() or run\_all() function the test library wakes up from the waitpid() call, and checks if the test process exited normally.

-Once the testrun is finished the test library does a cleanup() as well to clean up resources set up in the test library setup(), reports test results and finally exits the process.
+Once the testrun is finished, the test library does a cleanup() as well to clean up resources set up in the test library setup(), reports test results and finally exits the process.